RazibKani/SafeDepositBox/README.md

 # SafeDepositBox

-This is a Wrapper for SharedPreferences, it simplify preferences implementation for storing value/s.
+This is a Wrapper for EncryptedSharedPreferences, it simplify preferences implementation for storing value/s.

 # Value/s Support